protocolbuffers/protobuf/upb/cmake/README.md

 truth that both need to be updated when a file is added or removed.

 This directory also contains some generated files that would be created on the fly during a Bazel build.
-These are automaticaly kept in sync by the Bazel test `//cmake:test_generated_files`.
+These are automatically kept in sync by the Bazel test `//cmake:test_generated_files`.